Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 <class definition> ::= 'class' <identifier> ... <statements block>
 ```
 It is then easy to get that the `<identifier>` specified in the rule
-definitively indetifies a class.
+definitively indentifies a class.
 This was the case for identifier `MyClass` in
 the upper code.

 Other more complicated rules in Typee grammar specify the correct syntax for